LukasWoodtli/WebPage/pelican/content/object_databases.md

 - Key-Grouping
     - build index along the actual attribute value
     - as $B^+$-trees
-    - additional information about typing and subtiping in the leafs
+    - additional information about typing and sub-typing in the leafs
 - Type-Grouping
     - index built along typing information
-    - values are sencondary datastructure
+    - values are secondary datastructure

 ### Extent and Full Extent

-- Extent: all objects of a given class (without subclasses)
+- Extent: all objects of a given class (without sub-classes)
-- Full Extent: all objects of a given class and it's subclasses
+- Full Extent: all objects of a given class and it's sub-classes

 ### Single Class Index (SC-Index)